erickemedy/govsubmit/README.md

 # GovSubmit.com

-Independent, ad-free tool that helps citizens easily access and pre-fill official U.S. government complaint and reporting forms.
+Independent, ad-free tool that simplifies access to official U.S. government complaint and reporting forms.

+**Not affiliated with any government agency.**

+## Purpose
+Help citizens easily report issues to the right official channels:
+- FCC (media/broadcast complaints)
+- FTC (scams, fraud)
+- EPA (environmental)
+- CISA (cyber incidents)
+- Local 311/police
+- And more

+No data is stored — users are guided and redirected directly to official government sites.

 ## Features
-- Guides users to official forms (FTC, FCC, EPA, CISA, local 311, etc.)
+- Clean, simple interface
-- Pre-fills basic info where possible
+- Pre-filled guidance where possible
-- No data stored � direct redirect to government sites
-- Not affiliated with any government agency

-## Privacy
-- No tracking
+- Mobile-friendly
-- No cookies
+- Zero tracking or cookies
-- No data collection

-## Local Development
+## Local Preview
-- Just open index.html or serve via any static host.
+Just open `index.html` in a browser or serve the folder statically.

+## License
+MIT License — feel free to fork, contribute, or use for similar civic projects.

-Built with ?? for civic engagement.
+Built with ❤️ for civic engagement and government accountability.

+Questions?
+Open an issue or reach out.